User Guide

 CharLib supports the following commands:

-• run to characterize cells using an existing configuration file
+run: characterize cells using an existing configuration file*

-• compare to compare a liberty file against a benchmark “golden” liberty file
+compare: compare a liberty file against a benchmark “golden” liberty file*

 charlib --help

 will display lots of useful information.
+You can also run charlib <command> --help to show

 Running characterization